eightyfive/laravel-autoroute/README.md

 ## Introduction
 Autoroute is a simple helper for registering Laravel routes in a more concise way.

+"La route?
+Là où on va on a pas besoin..
+De route."

 ### Install
 ```
 composer require eightyfive/laravel-autoroute